selective-php/database/docs/readme.md

 ## Introduction

-The database query builder provides a convenient, fluent interface to creating and running database queries.
+The database query builder provides a convenient, fluent interface for creating and executing database queries.
-It can be used to perform most database operations in your application and works on all supported database systems.
+It can be used to perform most database operations in your application and works on all supported database systems (MySql).

-The query builder uses PDO parameter binding to protect your application against SQL injection attacks.
+The query builder uses quoting to protect your application against SQL injection attacks.
-There is no need to clean strings being passed as bindings.

 ## Connection